Page last updated on:

 On January 13, 2025, after a public hearing on the topic, Bellingham City Council approved an interim ordinance eliminating Bellingham’s minimum parking requirements – rules that define the number of parking spaces that must be developed in Bellingham.

-This ordinance allows property owners and developers to right-size the amount of parking they provide based on anticipated demand, rather than City mandates.
-While the ordinance provides significantly more flexibility, considerations such as ADA requirements and safety will continue to be taken into account.
+While the ordinance is in effect, new development projects are not required to provide vehicular parking.
+This allows property owners and developers to right-size the amount of parking they provide based on anticipated demand, rather than City mandates.
+While the ordinance provides significantly more flexibility, developers must still provide a certain amount of bicycle parking based on the type of residential or commercial use, and considerations such as ADA requirements and safety will continue to be taken into account

 Why is the City making parking development fully flexible?